Best for

 Cloud Interconnect uses built-in redundancy and automated failover to improve availability and help deliver predictable performance for critical workloads.

-Organizations connecting sites or data centers to AWS that want fast activation, simple operations, built-in resiliency and bandwidth scalability for data-intensive workloads.
+Organizations connecting sites or data centers to a cloud service partner that want fast activation, simple operations, built-in resiliency and bandwidth scalability for data-intensive workloads.

 Yes.
 Cloud Interconnect is available through Lumen Connect and APIs, supporting automated provisioning and lifecycle management.